evansbenj/Reduced-Representation-Workshop/9_Stacks_and_Phylogenies.md

 ## Making a Quick phylogeny using `Phylip`

 Now we can use a program called `Phylip` to make a quick phylogenetic tree.
 You can find out about the programs available in Phylip [here](http://evolution.genetics.washington.edu/phylip/phylip.html).
 We will make a neighborjoining tree because it is very quick to do.
-The Phylip program that does this is called `neighbor`.
-Please open up a window on your browser to look at the commands for this program.
+The Phylip programs that do this for us are called `dnadist` and `neighbor`.
+Please open up a window on your browser to look at the commands for these programs.
 Note that for your research I recommend to instead use maximum likelihood or Bayesian methods to make phylogenetic trees, for example using software such as [MrBayes](http://mrbayes.sourceforge.net/), [BEAST](http://beast.bio.ed.ac.uk/), and [RaxML](http://sco.h-its.org/exelixis/web/software/raxml/index.html).
 We are using `neighbor` because it is quick.

-To make a phylogenetic tree with Phylip, please type this:
+To make a phylogenetic tree with Phylip, we first need to make a matrix of pairwise distances from our sequence data.
+You can make a distance matrix by typing this:

-`/apps/PHYLIP/3.696/exe/neighbor batch_1.phylip`
+`/apps/PHYLIP/3.696/exe/dnadist`

+This will open up a menu of options.
+You can enter `batch_1.phylip` for your input file.
+I suggest naming your output file, which is the matrix of pairwise distances, something useful such as `batch_1.phylip.dist`.
+You will use this as your input for the `Phylip` program called `neighbor`.

+To run `neighbor` please type this:

+`/apps/PHYLIP/3.696/exe/neighbor`

+You will be prompted for a distance file and you will create two output files.
+One is a not very useful graphical representation of the neighborjoining tree.
+The second is a parenthetical notation of a phylogeny, including branch lengths.
+Name this second file something useful such as `batch_1.phylip.tre`.

-This should generate a tree file called `batch_1.phylip.tree` in your home directory.
-You can copy it to your local computer by opening up another session and typing this:
+You can copy it to your local computer by opening up another `PuTTy` session and typing this:

-`scp username@caf-hpc1.sun.ac.za:~/monkey/Stacks_Results/batch_1.phylip.tree .`
+`scp username@caf-hpc1.sun.ac.za:~/monkey/Stacks_Results/batch_1.phylip.tre .`

 You can now view the tree you made using the [FigTree](http://tree.bio.ed.ac.uk/software/figtree/) program that should be available on your local computer.